 “Fiona… That’s an unusual name for a Midwesterner,” Robert said.

-“I heard you used to perform onstage.”
+“I heard you say you used to perform.”

-Robert grinned at my open mouth.
-“It’s behind the other buildings, near the grove of palm trees.
+Robert grinned at my open-mouthed reaction.
+“Nope.
+It’s behind the other buildings, near the grove of palm trees.
 Nothing dramatic, just a big room with a stage.”

 “Can anyone use it?”

 “I don’t see why not.
 It’s not locked or anything.
 The only time I’ve seen it in use is on Wednesday afternoons for the staff meeting.”